Colleges, universities taking precautionary measures amid COVID-19 outbreak

 Milligan College

-Milligan College says it is staying in contact with community partners to monitor the coronavirus virus.
+Milligan College says it is staying in contact with community partners to monitor the coronavirus.

 You can read their response HERE.